-Donating Your Mom’s Pooh Bear Collectibles
+Donating Your Great Aunt’s Winnie the Pooh Collectibles

 If I am talking to the Westchester County collector and owner I let them know which numbers their items will be in the Guinness World Record Largest Pooh Collection.
 Their collectibles becomes part of history vs. being sold for a buck at a rummage sale.
 I let them know I will showcase their donation of collectibles along with mine.
-I consider their collectibles as THEIR collection in my database.
+I consider their collection as THEIR collection in my database.

 When someone donates Pooh Bear Collectibles I think it makes people feel better which I am happy for.
 Letting go of “things” can be hard for a collector and owners and even sometimes for family members.
 As much as we don’t want to be labeled as “materialistic” – things we buy and collect can have sentimental attachments and it’s those feelings that we are attached to probably more than the items.
 People remember where they were when they received an item, who they were with or even where in their life cycle they were.
 They don’t want those memories to vanish with the collection.
-You can put a price tag on a stuffed animal or jacket but you can’t put a value on happiness.
+You can put a price tag on a T-Shirt or pair of socks but you can’t put a value on happiness.

 Deb Hoffmann - 414-708-0633